shurcooL/gostatus/README.md

 gostatus
 ========

-A command line tool that shows the status of Go packages.
+A command line tool that shows the status of (many) Go packages.

 Legend: